-The Office of the Registrar will be able to assist with transfer credit questions.
-Please contact them at firstname.lastname@example.org.
+The Office of the Registrar may assist with prematriculation transfer credit questions at email@example.com.

 Please be reminded that not all previously earned college credit will necessarily be applied towards the Dartmouth degree.
 Evaluation of transfer student transcripts and individual syllabi for each college course previously taken determines total credits awarded and the minimum number of terms of enrollment that will be necessary to complete Dartmouth degree requirements.